bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 The first is, what do the two tables have in common?
 Do they have the same user names we can query?
 Are they both arranged by colors, dates, or prices?
 In order to join two tables, you *cough* usually need to find some sort of commonality between them.

-*Commonality means “something in common”.*
+*Commonality means "something in common".*

-The second is, if they don’t have anything in common, what do you need to do to give them something in common?
-Do you remember the example from the very start of the tutorial when we were referencing Joe’s cars, rocks, and baseball cards?
+The second is, if they don't have anything in common, what do you need to do to give them something in common?
+Do you remember the example from the very start of the tutorial when we were referencing Joe's cars, rocks, and baseball cards?
 What do you think these three things would have in common?
 I can think of a few off the top of my head including: a color, a size, a weight, a height, a name, a value, a terminal velocity, etc. Without these columns in each of the tables, we would be unable to answer any of the silly questions that come into our heads.

 Which is more expensive?
 A brand new Porsche, or my ten most valuable baseball cards?

 If I stacked all of my baseball cards in a line, how many rocks would I have to stack to go an equal distance?

-Which rocks will match my new Ford pickup’s color?
+Which rocks will match my new Ford pickup's color?

  ### Creating Our New Table with Constraints